Checkout requirements and best practices

 Follow these requirements to meet the checkout needs of businesses and individuals.

 - Tell customers about minimum order values.
-If you require that a minimum value is met before a purchase is completed or shipped, set that value in your shipping settings.
-For example, if you require that a customer spends at least USD$30 on your website in order to make a purchase, add a corresponding minimum order value to your shipping settings.
+If you require a minimum value to be met before a purchase is completed or dispatched, set that value in your delivery settings.
+For example, if you require customers to spend at least £30 on your website in order to make a purchase, add a corresponding minimum order value to your delivery settings.
 Learn more about how to add a minimum order value

-- You may require that customers create an account in order to complete a purchase, but the account must be free and must not require a confirmation email to finalize the purchase.
-You may also allow customers to checkout as guests.
+- You may require customers to create an account in order to complete a purchase, but the account must be free and must not require a confirmation email to finalise the purchase.
+You may also allow customers to check out as guests.

 - Provide the available payment methods before checkout.
 Consider including them in the footer of your website or under the buy button on the product page.

 - Ensure security of sign up and checkout processes.
 To protect your customers, you'll need a secure checkout process that is protected with a valid SSL certificate.
 Specifically, you'll need to secure payment processing, transaction processing and the processing of all personally identifiable information (such as name, email, physical address and payment information).

 - Ensure that any third-party payment options are HTTPS-secure and don't ask for unnecessary personally identifiable information, such as a credit check information.

 - Ensure that all the products you advertise are available for door-to-door delivery to your targeted countries.
 Collection points or click-and-collect-only delivery options are only allowed in Argentina, Chile, Sweden, Norway and Finland.
 Learn more about delivery

 Provide accurate pricing

 People expect to pay the advertised price for your products.
 If the price of a product advertised in a Shopping ad is different from the price shown in a customer's shopping basket, that could create a negative experience for the customer and could result in the loss of a sale.